"River Phoenix": Synchronicity, a Visitation Dream, and Dream Research

 Concluding Thoughts

 The 1993 astral visitation (AKA the River Phoenix visitation dream [11]) with Hans remains one of the most significant and formative experiences of my life.
-It was a moment that shattered the boundaries between waking and dreaming, life and death, and introduced me to the extraordinary potential of these altered states of consciousness.
+It was a moment that shattered the boundaries between waking and dreaming, life and death, and introduced me to the extraordinary potential of these altered states of consciousness [12].

 Through dreamwork, journaling, and creative channeling, I’ve embraced dreams as a means of spiritual exploration and artistic inspiration.
-These nocturnal encounters continue to guide me, deepening my understanding of Hans and our shared journey across lifetimes.
+These nocturnal encounters continue to guide me, deepening my understanding of Hans and our shared journey.
+Hans may no longer exist in the physical world, but his presence, his post-death consciousness continues to illuminate my path, one synchronistic signpost at a time.

 Notes